khameelbm/khameel-hugo-academic/content/_index.md

           date_start: '2021-01-01'
           date_end: ''
           description: |2-
-              Convener:
+            I am the convener for the following modules

-              * Mechanics of Solids
+              * Mechanics of Solids (Year 2 - Core)
-              * Computer Modelling Techniques
+              * Computer Modelling Techniques (Year 3 - Core)
-              * Stress Analysis Techniques
+              * Stress Analysis Techniques (Senior UG - optional)

             I have also been involved with the following modules:

               *  Engineering Design and Design Project (Year 1)
               *  Design, Manufacture & Project (Year 2)